cartheur/hp5480a/README.md

 Code and desicription for the Hewlett-Packard 5480A Display Section and Statistical Measurement Modules.

+This code was received from the author [here](http://madrona.ca/e/HP5480A/index.html).

 ### The code in the _src_ folder

 Inside are the following: